PriscilliaAmmeux/my_portfolio/README.md

 - A blog section with various articles, including the story of my career change
 - A contact form

-👉 Feel free to explore and contact me if you have any questions or comments.
+👉 Please feel free to explore and contact me if you have any questions, comments, or suggestions.

+⚠️ Note: This portfolio is personal.
+Please do not fork it on GitHub. ⚠️

 ## Getting Started